mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/project-administrator/index.md

    The default role for this persona:

 - _Kommander Project Admin Role_: because this is a Kommander Role type role, it applies to the management cluster.
 This role grants admin access to the project namespace on the management cluster.
-Creating a policy with this role creates another role and policy automatically, at the workspace level, allowing access to this project.

 4. Assign this role to the _Project Admin_ group.